deunix-educ/TermuxSmsGateway/README.md

         nano $HOME/.termux/smsquitto-conf.yaml

-- Install the service
+- Install services (start, stop, status)

      - Install the Tremux widget:Widget on the phone's desktop by keeping your finger on the screen
      - Choose shortcut
      - Change the icon and the name if you want
-     - Start the service by clicking the icon
+     - Start, Stop, or Status service by clicking the icon

 ### Uses

-- An MQTT client is required to operate the phone.
+- A MQTT client is required to operate the phone.
     - The smsquittod.py module gives an example of a client written in python.
-        - The library used is that of the Eclipse foundation: pahon-mqtt
+        - Library is the Eclipse foundation paho-mqtt
-        - It will suffice to implement the ClientMQTTBase class
+        - Simply implemente ClientMQTTBase class

-    - The sms-client-test.html file is another example but in websocket mode.
+    - The sms-client.html file is another example but in websocket mode.
-        - It will suffice to directly modify the html file
+        - Directly modify the sms-client.html file
-        - we launch it directly in a browser
+        - Launch it directly in a browser
             - by drag and drop
             - by an address of this type
-                - file: ///path/du/fichier/sms-client.html
+                - file: ///path/to/file/sms-client.html

 - demonstration

-     - sms-client-test.html is fully functional
+     - sms-client.html is fully functional
-     - You just have to update the apikey in this file and in the configuration file on the mobile phone
+     - You just have to update the apikey in this file and in the configuration file on the smartphone
-     - And set up some mobile numbers to do the tests
+     - Set up some mobile numbers to do the tests

 ### Domotiz